ginstrom/paladin-novel/manuscript/chapter-13.md

 "There are too many of us to run," Gond replied.
 "Too many children, too many elderly, too many who can't move fast enough to escape.
 So we don't run.
 We fight."

-"That's suicide," Aerin protested, pushing through the crowd.
+"That's suicide," Lira protested, pushing through the crowd.
 "We should at least try to get the children out—"

 "And leave them orphans in the wilderness?"
 Gond shook his head.
 "No. We stay together.
 We protect each other.
 And we trust that sometimes, when the cause is just, fifty isn't always more than two hundred."